 The Downtown Business Association’s primary role is to maintain and increase the vitality – both real and perceived – of the downtown core of Edmonton.

-Through its leadership in advocacy and promotion, the Downtown Business Association will ensure that downtown Edmonton is the preferred place to live, work, shop, play and learn.
+Through its leadership in advocacy and promotion, the Downtown Business Association will Support, Connect, & Enrich Edmonton’s Downtown Community.

 What does the Association do?

 Since 1985, the DBA has addressed its mission by producing several large events and initiatives as well as sponsoring numerous festivals and special events in our Downtown core each year.